NM-TAFE/pin-civ-ipos-por1-preview/readme.md

 ## Instructions

 ### Step 1: Review the Existing Code

-- [x] I have analyzed `tic_tac_o_oh.py`
+- [x] I have analysed `tic_tac_o_oh.py`
       I can see it more or less works but it is not modular, and pretty hard to read - I also think there's a lot of interdependencies between the functions.

-~~Firstly, analyze the given tic-tac-toe game code.
+~~Firstly, analyse the given tic-tac-toe game code.
 Understand the flow and functionality before proceeding with the refactoring~~

 ### Step 2: Identify Components to Refactor

 - [x] Annotated in the code.
 I think I would like to create a Game object and a Board object to separate the concerns of the game and the board.
 I think I would also like to separate the input and output from the game logic.
       ~~Identify the parts of the code that can be improved.
 Determine which parts of the code can be grouped logically into separate modules.~~

-### Step 3: Modularizing the Code
+### Step 3: Modularising the Code

 Refactor the code to create at least two files.
 These files should contain logically grouped functions and classes.
 Ensure the file names are appropriate for the division you have chosen.